-The purpose of this briefing paper is to summarise the budget with particular reference to its implications for public services and to provide some commentary.
-It includes the following sections:
+The purpose of this briefing paper is to summarise the implications of the budget for public services, the reactions to it from the sector and to provide some commentary.

 AWICS is a Management Consultancy and Training Business that specialises in providing support to those who provide public services.